Articles, videos, livestreams and music from the author of 'Days of Wine and Cheese', the cult campus comedy.

 Tell people about this page...

-Hector Drummond will be creating articles, videos, livestreams and music for all patrons, and it's only a measly 2 quid per month to subscribe (less than half a pint).
-I don't do a high-payment tier where you get a coffee cup as well for twenty pounds extra a month -- anyone who wishes to donate more (and please do if you want to) can just Paypal me on [email protected]
+Hector Drummond will be creating articles, videos, livestreams and music for all patrons, and it's only a measly $2.50 per month to subscribe, less than half a pint.
+(There are options to pay more but please don't feel obliged, $2.50 a month is all you need to pay, only pay more if you want.)
+You can also send me one-off payments via Paypal: [email protected]

 Who is Hector?
 He is the author of 'Days of Wine and Cheese', the cult campus comedy.
 He has published numerous articles in various magazines, including New Criterion, Partisan Review, The Critic, The Australian's Review of Books, Spiked, The Skeptic, Conservative Woman, Comment Central, and Quadrant.
 He is a former academic who used to publish in tedious academic journals with ludicrous names like American Journal of Research Letters in Philosophical Transactions (New Series), Whatchamacallit Quarterly, and Gigarenzaheinz.
 Well, that sort of thing, anyway.
 He has also been a professional musician, and was the original creator of Skeptics in the Pub, now a worldwide phenomenon (it wasn't left-wing when he created it, honest).
-Website: https://hectordrummond.com
+He now co-hosts the twice-weekly Guff Stream podcast/livestream, which you can hear on his YouTube channel.
+He doesn't have a day job, this stuff is what he does.

 I'm making this first post in the 'New Drummond Era' available to everyone so it can act as a sample of my content to people interested in subscribing.
 For that reason I am happy for this post to be shared around to non-subscribers.